 Division 19 History

-AAAP was, arguably, the most powerful applied psychology organization that the National Research Council and the APA had to deal with in their reorganization of American Psychology in 1944.
+AAAP was, arguably, the most powerful applied psychology organization that the National Research Council and the APA had to deal with in their reorganization of American psychology in 1944.

-The conferees chosen by Yerkes were: Richard Elliot, E. G. Boring, Edga Doll, Calvin Stone, Alice Bryan, Ernest Hilgard, and Carl Rogers, all prominent members of APA and AAAP.
+The conferees chosen by Yerkes were: Richard Elliot, E. G. Boring, Edga Doll, Calvin Stone, Alice Bryan, Ernest Hilgard and Carl Rogers, all prominent members of APA and AAAP.
 The outcome of this conference was the recommendation that a Central American Institute of Psychology should be established along the lines of the WWI Ofﬁce of Psychological Personnel (OPP).

-The Early Division Presidents Define Poet-War Military Psychology
+Early Division Presidents Define Post-War Military Psychology

 Sitting chairmen of the five sections of AMP automatically became the temporary chairmen of the charter divisions they represented.
-At the time of his appointment as temporary Division 19 chairman, Louttit was serving in the Navy as the commanding officer of the Service School, Naval Training Center, Bainbridge, MD.
+At the time of his appointment as temporary Division 19 chairman, Louttit was serving in the Navy as the commanding officer of the Service School, Naval Training Center in Bainbridge, Md.
 He left the service to take a teaching position as professor of clinical psychology at Ohio State University eventually becoming chairman of the psychology department at Wayne State University from 1954 until 1956 when he died of Hodgkins disease at age 55.
 He was also editor of the Psychological Abstracts from 1947 to 1956.